 - Anti-inflammatory and non-steroidal medications – over-the-counter medications such as naproxen, ibuprofen and COX-2 inhibitors all help in relieving pain.
 Many times, doctors recommend these medications to allow patients to engage in regular activities.

 - Epidural Steroid Injections – this medication is in a form of injection that directly provides pain relief for the lower back.
-It is directed to the painful area in the spine to treat inflammation.

 Different cases need different medications, with different side-effects to different people.
 This is why it is important to undergo a thorough diagnosis to discuss all the benefits, factors and risks involved.